LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Discovery and design</span></h3>
         </div>
         <div class='step-by-step-content'>
+          <h4 class='heading-small'>Purpose</h4>
-          <p>Understanding the current processes and data sources involved in LLC1 search requests, including IT systems, data quality, and non-digital data volumes and storage, informs the development of a delivery plan—a timeline of activities essential for a successful migration.</p>
+          <p>Gain a holistic view of the current processes and data sources used when responding to an LLC1 search request.
+Understanding which IT systems are used, the quality of the data, the volumes of non-digital data and where it is stored,  helps to inform the development of the delivery plan.
+The delivery plan is a timeline of activities that need to be carried out for a successful migration.</p>
+         <h4 class='heading-small'>Best practice</h4>
           <p>A workshop is usually held to determine:</p>
           <ol class='list list-bullet list-indented'>
             <li>how to respond to an LLC1 search request</li>
             <li>how to manually create a charge</li>